-At the market, a PLHIV is refused service and shunned by the traders, who gossip about him being "promiscuous."
+At the market, a person living with HIV is refused service and shunned by the traders, who gossip about him being "promiscuous."
 He returns home where he pours out his heart to his brother, talking about his frustration and feeling of rejection.
 He blames himself, saying he was "reckless and therefore deserves to be treated like this."